AntonioAlgaba/Team-Profile-Generator/README.md

 # Team-Profile-Generator
 ## Description
-Worrking Node.js command-line application that take in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+Worrking Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

 ##  Table of Content
 - [Project description](#description)